Observations from the UW Huskies’ 10th practice of the spring

 Mostly.

 Several offensive bright spots came courtesy of graduate transfer quarterback Patrick O’Brien, who threw the only touchdown of the day — a 20-yarder up the seam to redshirt freshman tight end Mark Redman in a 7-on-7 drill.
-He also made three consecutive completions in an 11-on-11 scrimmage session — 10-yarders to wide receivers Sawyer Racanelli and Ja’Lynn Polk, followed by a fluttering 28-yard rainbow down the left sideline to sophomore wideout Taj Davis.
+O’Brien also made three consecutive completions in an 11-on-11 scrimmage session — 10-yarders to wide receivers Sawyer Racanelli and Ja’Lynn Polk, followed by a fluttering 28-yard rainbow down the left sideline to sophomore wideout Taj Davis.

 Davis — a 6-foot-1, 200-pound sophomore, who opted out of the 2020 season — had by far his best day of the spring, hauling in a nearly identical 23-yard pass from freshman quarterback Sam Huard as well.